fabricioanciaes/fexlguide/docs/characters/doctrine-dark.md

     As D.Dark has no air supers, he relies on this height dependent route, and it's entirely possible that the opponent will land before you do.
 Your safest bet is to try and combo into `5HK` and THEN go into `Dark Knife`.

-### Spending 3 Bars
+### Spending More than 1 bar

 !!! quote "Dark Shackle > Dark Knife > Dark Shackle"
     D.Dark isn't particularly good at dumping all his meter into a combo.
 From a grounded hit, this is the best 3 super route to make.
 You'll want to cancel into the second `Dark Shackle` before the `Dark Knife` can launch the opponent so you can hit `Dark Shackle` grounded and get the second part of the super.
 If the opponent is airborne, you can invert the combo (`Dark Knife` > `Dark Shackle` > `Dark Knife`) but this is even less damage.

+!!! quote "Dark Knife > EX-Prominence"
+    Another grounded route, this time from Dark Knife which will most likely be from when you use it as a reversal.
+On the fourth hit, as D.Dark is about to make his second uppercut lunge, cancel into the EX-Prominence.

 ## Credits

-The FEXL discord for providing info and tech, in particular, Labryz, Eddy_Bam and AyoItsDave.
+The FEXL discord for providing info and tech, in particular, Labryz, Eddy_Bam, Sinjul and AyoItsDave.